 While Podia offers many great features, their platform always relies heavily on utilizing integrations.
 Some key factors where this could be a problem come in the form of analytics where you’ll need to use a third-party service to connect to your Podia products.
 Additionally, while Podia is built to host online courses, the structure of them is a bit less familiar to traditional school formats than other platforms on the market.

 When you choose Mighty Networks you’re not only choosing the most cost-effective option of the bunch.
 You’re also investing in a platform that grows with you: Each new member that joins your online course or online community provides additional value to your members.
-While Kajabi,Thinkific, and the other platforms are doing solid work in their own spaces, Mighty Networks is clearly the best choice.
+Plus, you can charge for your course in 135 currencies, or even with token-gating!

 Don’t get us wrong, Skillshare is a great place to try your hand at delivering an online course, but by design it’s a platform that won’t grow with you and your skills in scalable ways.
 We believe that the alternatives to Skillshare that allow you to house all your awesome content and your growing community under one network will be more beneficial in the long run.